 What once terrified her now makes her proud.

 The experience taught her something fundamental: “Speaking English does not define your intelligence or abilities.
-Learning a language while pursuing a career is difficult, but possible.
+Learning a language while pursuing a career can be challenging, but it’s possible.
 The important thing is not to give up and seek support.”
-William Paterson University provides tools that will allow you to expand your knowledge and therefore your possibilities.
+She says that William Paterson University provides tools that enable you to expand your knowledge and, consequently, your possibilities.

 Ashley firmly believes that language should not become a barrier, nor should it limit your goals.

 Arriving at the university without a high level of English is not the end of the road, but the beginning of a road full of challenges, learning, and growth.
-Marquez added: “With institutional support, solidarity from your classmates and teachers, and great determination, it is possible to adapt, progress, and achieve every one of your goals.”
+Marquez added: “With institutional support, solidarity from your professors, and great determination, it becomes easier to adapt, progress, and achieve every one of your goals.”